Dr Mark Weeks

 Mark works to develop high resolution local area models.

-Mark works within the Mesoscale model development and diagnostics group, whose work includes the development and performance evaluation of high-resolution models used within the Met Office to provide short-range weather forecasts.
+Mark works within the Mesoscale Forecast model development and diagnostics and diagnostics group, whose work includes the development and performance evaluation of high-resolution models used within the Met Office to provide short-range weather forecasts.
 Specifically Mark is responsible for the commercial models maintained within the mesoscale group.
 Firstly in terms of the incorporation of new developments into the models through the parallel suite testing system, and secondly through setting up new model configurations in response to new customers or internal projects.

 Mark also assists in providing support to the development of the UK local area models and the AQUM model (Air Quality in the Unified Model).